kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._
+>
+> In Sprint 2, we decided to implement three new classes within our model tier, the Account and Basket and BasketNeed classes.
+The Account class represents an account, which has a name and a basket of needs.
+The basket of needs contains an arraylist of basketneeds, which are object representations of needs that stay inside a user's basket.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_